xapax/security/xml_external_entity_attack.md

 # XML External Entity Attack

+With this attack you can do:

+* Read local files
+* Denial-of-service
+* Perform port-scan

+Where do you find it:

+* Anywhere where XML is posted.

+* Common with file-uploading functionality.
+For files that uses XML, like: docx, pptx, gpx, pdf and xml itself.

 ### Background XML

 XML is a markup language, like HTML.
 Unlike HTML is does not have any predefined tags.
 It is the user that create the tags in the XML object.
 XML is just a format for storing and transporing data.
 XML uses tags and subtags, just like html.
 Or parents, children, and syblings.
 So in that sense it has the same tree-structure as html.